sse-secure-systems/connaisseur/docs/validators/sigstore_cosign.md

 As neither `threshold` nor `required` are specified, Connaisseur will require signatures of all trust roots (`alice`, `bob`, and `charlie`) and deny an image otherwise.
 If either `threshold` or `required` is specified, it takes precedence.
-For example, it is possible to configure a threshold number of required signatures via the `threshold` key:
+For example, it is possible to configure a threshold number of required signatures (by different signers) via the `threshold` key:

 ```yaml title="charts/connaisseur/values.yaml"
 - pattern: "*:*"